 The endocannabinoid system is a large biological system in your body discovered back in 1992.
 Relatively speaking it’s really not that long ago we discovered this system.
 Experts are still trying to understand the in’s and out’s of it but a few things they do know is that it plays a major role in regulating a range of functions in our body which include:

 - Your appetite

-If you have spent any significant time on our store looking through all the products you might feel a little overwhelmed.
-This might be because of all the various type of options there are for using CBD such as Vaping, Tincture, Capsules, Topicals, Gummies and so on.
+If you have spent any significant time in our store looking through all the products you might feel a little overwhelmed.
+This might be because of all the various types of options there are for using CBD such as Vaping, Tincture, Capsules, Topicals, Gummies, and so on.

 A tincture is probably the best method of using CBD as a beginner.
-A tincture is the method of dosing CBD using a bottle of liquid with a dropper.
+A tincture is a method of dosing CBD using a bottle of liquid with a dropper.
 You would take the dropper and take the desired amount of liquid and put it under your tongue.
 This is how the CBD is absorbed into your bloodstream.
-The bottle of liquid usually contains your CBD (cbd isolate, broad spectrum or full spectrum) alongside a carrier liquid which is fatty by nature such as MCT oil or hemp seed oil.
-CBD on it’s own does not absorb well into the blood stream so a fatty substance such as MCT oil is needed for best absorption.
+The bottle of liquid usually contains your CBD (CBD isolate, broad-spectrum or full-spectrum) alongside a carrier liquid that is fatty by nature such as MCT oil or hemp seed oil.
+CBD on its own does not absorb well into the bloodstream so a fatty substance such as MCT oil is needed for best absorption.

 You can find all the tinctures we carry in our TINCTURE section.

 One of my personal favorite companies and the brand I used when I first started (which of course we carry) Is CBDfx.
 I find they have really high-quality products, provide lab reports, use top quality ingredients and they have been around for many years.